 It gets crazy, Mr. Nadler.

-Shouldn't that be done by a commission or the city council, not a mob in the middle of the night, throwing it into the harbor?
+Shouldn't that be done by a commission or the city council, not a mob in the middle of the night throwing it into the harbor?

 People do what they do.

-Well, now it got awfully close to home for a lot of these politicians that were quite silent at the time, and the same with mob media, media mob members as well.
+Well, now it got awfully close to home for a lot of these politicians that were quite silent at the time.

-We condemn violence then, we condemn it now.
+We condemn it now.

 You know, when you think about this from a security standpoint, what happened yesterday in a post-9-11 world, every one of America's enemies saw a vulnerability that I could pretty much safely bet they had no idea existed in Washington, D.C.
-That is really scary.

 But where was Nancy Pelosi and Jerry Nadler and Chucky Schumer and the media mob all summer long last summer?